 At the centre of the exhibition, "contemporary masters of chaos" from different cultures that are still living today, interviewed by Bertrand Hell and other ethnologists, comment on the different themes of the exhibition.
 The results of careful collection, their lively and powerful spoken accounts are presented in a "Shaman Tree" whose 14 branches each bear a video screen devoted to a particular cultural area: Mexico (Huichols), Morocco (Gnawa), Tajikistan, Uzbekistan, Lebanon, Amazon, Siberia etc.

-If working and the passing of days maintain the world order, the unleashing of the body in the excitement of celebration marks the time when this order is suspended.
-Such excesses are necessary for the renewal of nature or society; all that exists is thus rejuvenated, and the waningof the sacred in particular, expressed as it is through taboos and atonements, is made bearable again by these purges.
+If work and the passing days maintain the world order, the unleashing of the body in the excitement of celebration marks the time when this order is suspended.
+Such excesses are necessary for the renewal of nature or society; all that exists is thus rejuvenated, and the waning of the sacred in particular, expressed as it is through taboos and atonements, is made bearable again by these purges.

 The trance is a sacrificial time.
 The animalised body of the possessed is given as an offering to supernature.
 It can undergo metamorphoses, come to life as fragments of a collective myth.
-The chaos of his body attests to the reality of contact.
-Moved by the dramatisation organised by the initiate, carried over on the music, he reaches another perception as a participant in a collective ritual, or as the subject of an individual endeavour designed to cure him.
+The chaos of his body attests to the reality of the trance.
+Moved by the dramatisation organised by the initiate, carried by the music, he reaches another level of perception as a participant in a collective ritual, or as the subject of an individual endeavour designed to cure him.

 Two examples, taken in southern Italy and Haiti, allow the viewers to identify the importance given to the unleashing of the body not merely as an hysterical impulse but, more importantly, as a controlled occurrence from beginning to end within its social function.
 Frenetic dancing is a cathartic performance.